tsmitty11/portfolio-site/content/portfolio/print-design.md

   - "Adobe Photoshop"
   - "Layout Design"
 videoURL: ""
 background: "I kind of love designing for print.
 Back in the day, I really dragged my feet about getting into digital design.
-I loved posters, packaging, and everything in between.
+I love posters, packaging, and everything in between.
 Also, there's something really liberating about the self-contained nature of a flyer.
 Especially if it's a one-off attention grabber... no component libraries to reckon with, no Figma styles and variables... just a blank canvas and unlimited possibilities."
 challenge: "In my opinion, the most difficult aspect of print design is anticipating difference in output versus the on-screen preview.
 There's a reduction in brightness that needs to be accounted for, the paper weight and consistency play a significant role, and design flares such as gradients may or may not present they way you intend.
 With that being said, there's a certain joy that accompanies seeing your design come to life in the real world... and that's the beauty of print."
 ---